 Adrienne Sheard – YouTube: Adrienne Patrice Sheard Metalsmith

 Adrienne was born and raised in the Pacific NW with a love for adventure.
 She carries her sense of adventure into each piece of jewelry she creates.
 Before becoming a Metalsmith, Adrienne was a Shipwright traveling and working from Alaska to California.
 In 2014 she received a Fine Arts degree and Certificate in Jewelry Design from NSCC and settled in Bellingham.
-You can find Adrienne on most Saturdays showing and selling her work at the Bellingham Farmers Market.
+You can find Adrienne on most Saturdays showing and selling her work near the Bellingham Farmers Market.

 - a person who provides instruction or education; a teacher.

 teacher, tutor, instructor, schoolteacher;